sweetiekhan/MANTIS/README.md

 <details>
     <summary><strong>What is Mantis?</strong></summary>

-<p> Mantis is a monitoring tool built to monitor files, tasks, and requests sent from your system!</p>
+<pre> Mantis is a monitoring tool built to monitor files, tasks, and requests sent from your system!

-<p> With this tool, you can understand how an exe file behaves with your files, what tasks it creates or closes, what requests it sends to where with what data!</p>
+With this tool, you can understand how an exe file behaves with your files, what tasks it creates or closes, what requests it sends to where with what data!

-<p>Thisis tool is released as open source and you can use it for free!</p>
+this tool is released as open source and you can use it for free!</pre>

 </details>